 I've just finished my degree in Physics, with two minors in Aerospace Engineering and Math.

-I'm currently taking a gap year before pursuing my PhD in applied physics at UC Boulder.
-For reference, I was accepted in to physics PhD programs at UC Boulder, U Michigan, and Caltech.
+I'm currently taking a gap year before pursuing my PhD in applied physics at CU Boulder.
+For reference, I was accepted in to physics PhD programs at CU Boulder, U Michigan, and Caltech.

 I tutored and taught throughout most of high school and college, for students of all ages (2nd grade to college), and for students of all learning abilities (learning disabilites to gifted students).
 I'm comfortable with Common Core math if you are struggling to teach it to your child and with advanced questions if your child is precocious.

 I was an Astronomy and Electricity & Magnetism Physics teaching assistant in college.

 I got a perfect score on the SAT (Math and Reading) the first time I took it in 2015.
 (See an image of my score breakdown above.)